matt-filion/s3-db/docs/Configuration.md

 #### Collections
 For each of these configurations, the 'default' value can be changed out for the collection name you wish to override the value for.
 This will give you collection specific configurations.
 See the above example, the 'users' child underneat 'collections' is an example of a collection specific configuration.
 The name is the name for the collection, not the bucket name, the name as the logical database instance knows the collection by.

+Alternatively, rather than defining the configuration for collections at a global level, when you call document.getCollection('name') you can pass a second argument that will overrides to the defaults.

+* **collections.default.validator** (default: document => Promise.resolve(document)) You can specify a function that will take the object and return or rejct the promise as appropriate.
+This function is invoked when you call collection.saveDocument, collection.copy, document.save and document.rename so that the document always meets the 'scheme' of the target collection.
 * **collections.default.id.propertyName** (process.env: collections_default_id_propertyName, default: 'id') The attribute on the document to use as the key for the document.
 * **collections.default.id.generator** (default: UUID) If no id is populated on a document as its being saved, this is the logic that will be used to generate the id.
 The function that is used to generate the id will recieve the document as an argument.
 * **collections.default.onlyUpdateOnMD5Change** (process.env: collections_default_onlyUpdateOnMD5Change, default: true) By default, a requested update to a document, such as a call to document.save() will only invoke a call to S3 if a change to the document is detected.
 Setting this value to false, will ensure an update is sent to S3 even if the document itself was not determined to be modified.